-Dr Ramon Pacheco Pardo is Senior Lecturer (Associate Professor) in International Relations at King's College London and the KF-VUB Korea Chair at the Institute for European Studies (IES-VUB).
+Dr Ramon Pacheco Pardo is Reader (Associate Professor) in International Relations at King's College London and the KF-VUB Korea Chair at the Institute for European Studies of Vrije Universiteit Brussel (IES-VUB).
 He is also the Co-director of the London Asia Pacific Centre for Social Science.
 He holds a PhD in International Relations from the London School of Economics and Political Science (LSE).
 Dr Pacheco Pardo is also Committee Member at CSCAP EU and Korea Foundation Korea-Europe Next Generation Policy Expert alumnus.
 He has held visiting positions at Korea University, the Lee Kuan Yew School of Public Policy and Melbourne University.
 Dr Pacheco Pardo has been editor of Millennium: Journal of International Studies and currently sits in the editorial boards of EU-China Observer and Global Studies Journal.
 His publications include the book North Korea-US Relations under Kim Jong Il: The Quest for Normalization? published in 2014 and translated into Korean in 2016.
 He has participated in track 1.5 or 2 dialogues with South Korea, North Korea, China and Japan, given testimony before the European Parliament, and is a frequent media commentator on Northeast Asian affairs and EU-East Asia relations.

-- East Asia’s international relations and political economy
+- East Asia’s international relations and political economy, especially the Korean Peninsula

 - Political economy of finance